-Think of yourself being on an airplane where it smoothly traveling at a constant speed and constant altitude you can unbuckle your seat go for a walk still you cannot feel the motion of the plain.
-The simple reason behind this is that you, the plain, and everything inside the plane is traveling at the same speed.
-In order to pursue motion, you have to look through the window or any sudden change in speed makes you feel the motion.
+Think of yourself being on an airplane where it smoothly traveling at a constant speed and constant altitude, yet you can unbuckle your seat, go for a walk still you do not feel the motion of the plane.
+The simple reason behind this is that you, the plane, and everything inside the plane is traveling at the same speed.
+In order to pursue motion, you have to look through the window or overcome a sudden change in speed to feel the motion.

-Just like we cannot feel the motion of the plan the gigantic space ride of Earth is also unperceived.
-Because spinning and orbital speeds of the Earth stay the same and constant with us, as a result, we do not feel any acceleration.
-Simply put, If Earth is rotating then we and all the things on Earth are rotating with it at the same speed.
-That’s the reason why we don’t feel any acceleration.
+Just like we cannot feel the motion of the plane, in the same manner, the gigantic space ride of Earth is also unperceived.
+The reason is that spinning and orbital speeds of the Earth stay the same and constant with us, as a result, we do not feel any acceleration.
+Simply put, If Earth rotates then we and all the other things on Earth are rotating with it at and at the same speed.
+This is the reason why we don’t feel any acceleration.